How can I find the best broadband deal for me?

 What broadband speed could I get?

 The broadband speed you can get depends on where you live as well as the package you choose.
-If you have or choose ADSL broadband or some types of fibre broadband, the distance of your home from the telephone exchange has a bearing on the speed you can expect.
-When you compare we ask you for your postcode, so you can check all the options available for your location.
+If you have ADSL broadband, or some types of fibre broadband, the distance of your home from the telephone exchange can impact your speed.
+When you compare, we ask you for your postcode so you can check all the options available for your location.

 People who live in urban areas generally tend to have faster broadband speeds than in rural areas.